 Next, we let the students decorate these simple Valentine’s Boxes.
 I start with having each child get a box and write their name on the BACK so we can easily see whose is whose.
 I do not recommend writing names on the bottom.

 Then, I literally pull up this post with example images or photos from years past.
-Finally, we let the students have fun decorating with paper and punched out shape paper.
+Finally, we let the students have fun decorating with paper and punched out the shaped paper.
 I think it is best to decorate them a few days before Valentine’s day so everything can dry.

-A few extra tips & Tricks.
+Here are a few extra tips & tricks when working with Valentine’s box ideas.
 If you are going to use the pipe cleaner pieces, we prep those ahead of time by hot gluing the hearts on the end of the pipe cleaners.
 We allow each student two and only two.
 We also like to secure the google eyes with hot glue at the end of the day and before we put Valentines inside the boxes.

 Fill Them Up